Becoming a Competitive Law School Applicant

 Students in the College of Arts and Sciences are required at the end of their course work to complete a senior research project that serves as a capstone experience.
 Students may wish to consider discussing their research and writing of this substantial project with the Pre-Law adviser.

 The Pre-Law Advisory Committee strongly recommends a formal internship in the legal field.
 Students are assisted in arranging internships by the Pre-Law Advisory Committee and through individual departments.
-Office of Career Development also offers a wide range of internships that are continually updated throughout the year.
+Stetson's Career and Professional Development also offers a wide range of internships that are continually updated throughout the year.

-Student Development and Campus Vibrancy provides students with many worthy extracurricular and community service activities that promote experiential learning, social responsibility and leadership development.
+The Center for Community Engagement provides students with many challenging community engagement opportunities that promote experiential learning, social responsibility and leadership development.